 I know.
 I have that voice in me too.
 It isn’t wrong.

 But if you listen deeper, you will hear another voice.
 And it is saying,

 To bring hope into the world, you must first HAVE hope.
 To bring light into the world, you must remember what light FEELS like when it twinkles in you.
 To bring justice into the world, you must have a healthy sense of righteousness indignation coupled with — and this is the important part — the STAMINA to stand your ground against oppressors and bullies and general jerkfaces without becoming one.

 To do these (superhuman) things, we need to create a mighty refuge inside ourselves.

 We need a place where only you and your tender heart and your spirit and your dreams and your grief can go.
 It is a sacred place.
 It is a quiet place.
 It is a deep place of rest and compost and alchemy.

-You are not weak for needing a refuge.
-You are just human.
-Beautifully human, in fact; it means you are still whole and soft and awake and therefore vulnerable.
+You are a beautiful human, in fact; it means you are still whole and soft and awake and therefore vulnerable.

 I realized at some point that the kindred spirits have basically been worn raw by LO THE MANY relentlessly terrible news cycles.

 ***Which, by the way, is an insidious and highly-effective and historically-proven technique for making the good people of the world look away from important things, not with apathy but with exhaustion.***